rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 cfg := httpc.TestingConfig()
 ```

-:::tip
+:::tip Scope of effect
 This setting is process-level global state that affects all subsequently created clients.
-The `TestingConfig` and `InsecureSkipVerify` warnings are each counted independently (neither affects the other's triggering), but they share the same output writer.
+The `TestingConfig` and `InsecureSkipVerify` warnings are counted independently (neither affects the other's triggering), but they share the same output writer.
 :::

 ## Validation